 ||Study right begins

-The electronic application form can be found here.
+The electronic application form can be found here during application rounds.
 Please, see the instructions below before filling the application.
 The possible questions concerning the call are to be sent to firstname.lastname@example.org.

 Kindly note that the applications, along with the required additional documents, must be submitted by the end of the application period.
-Applications are submitted via an electronic application form, which closes at 15:00 (Helsinki time, UTC+3) on the last day of the round of applications.
+Applications are submitted via an electronic application form, which closes at 15:00 (Helsinki time, UTC+3 in September and April, and UTC+2 in November and February) on the last day of the round of applications.

 WHO CAN APPLY